jweede/concatenations-solution/README.md

 You might run into this question in a coding interview.
-I finally took and afternoon to think it through and solve it properly.
+I finally took an afternoon to think it through and solve it properly.

 I think the prompt goes something like: